omar130/hello-world/README.md

 a new repository

 Hi everyone my name is Omar
-Im trying to get coding down pack so I can make some apps an be a software developer
+Im trying to get coding down pack so I can make some apps and be a software developer